 - ‘Melt and pour’ soap base

-- Additives such as essential oils and colouring (both optional)
+- Additives such as essential oils and coloring (both optional)

 You can buy melt and pour soap bases on eBay and Amazon.
-Here is my favourite SLS free variety made with shea butter.
-To avoid plastic this one is better.
+Here is my favorite SLS-free variety made with shea butter.

-It’s not essential to add the essential oils or colouring.
+It’s not essential to add the essential oils or coloring.
 You can use the base soap to make smaller bars as is.
-Depending on which soap base you go for you will find it creamier and more moisturising than ordinary soaps.
+Depending on which soap base you go for you will find it creamier and more moisturizing than ordinary soaps.

 How to make natural soap without lye